akhinos/cf4k8s-networking/README.md

 ## Envoy Terminology

 Istio’s traffic management model relies on the Envoy proxies that are deployed along with apps.
+This paragraph provides a short overview about the terminology used by Envoy.

 ![](doc/envoy.png)